 To make sure you complete your financial aid application on time, you should start early.
 Although the process isn't difficult, it can be time consuming, and there are deadlines involved.

-Apply by the dates below to make sure the process is complete before classes start:
+Complete the necessary requirements prior to the dates below to make sure your financial aid is awarded is complete before classes start:

 Spring Semester: November 1